 - Before starting the project, talk about the symbolism and significance of prayer flags with your child and look online for examples.
-Prayer flags traditionally come in sets of five, in five different colors that represent the elements, and are arranged in a specific order:
+Prayer flags traditionally come in sets of five, using five different colors that represent the elements, arranged in a specific order:

 - Blue for sky/space